alensh12/Docs/in_app_purchase_nettv.md

 ```
 ##
 ### Refund Purchase Process

-Refunds for in-app purchases cannot be initiated within the app.
-Users must request a refund externally through Apple's refund process, as detailed in [Apple's Refund Support](https://support.apple.com/en-us/118223).
 For developers, a specific code implementation is available to test refund functionality.

-#### Developer Testing (Refund Implementation)
+> Developer Testing (Refund Implementation)
 To simulate and verify refund behavior during testing, developers can use the following code:

 ```dart